 This intensive experiential training course will provide you with the opportunity:

-- to engage in a personal and group process designed to facilitate a deepening of your personal mindfulness practice
+- to engage in personal and group processes designed to deepen your mindfulness practice

 - to develop your skills in teaching mindfulness-based approaches